ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-Here $\Lambda_o$ is a uniparameter used to fit the logistic function to the cumulative thermal conductivity \cite{li2014shengbte}.
+Here Λ<sub>o</sub> is a uniparameter used to fit the logistic function to the cumulative thermal conductivity.
 We use following form for the suppression function
 </p>

 <p align="center">